-Both BitChute and its founder Ray Vahey have repeatedly used social media to promote the same kind of hateful conspiracy theories that are often cited as motivations by perpetrators of far-right terror attacks..
+Both BitChute and its founder Ray Vahey have repeatedly used social media to promote the kind of hateful conspiracy theories that form a key motivator for terrorist attacks.

 The 'Great Replacement'

 The perpetrator of the Christchurch mosque shootings released a manifesto titled 'The Great Replacement', which refers to the conspiracy theory that white people are being deliberately 'replaced' by migrants, otherwise known as 'white genocide'.
 This theory often combines racism and Islamophobia with antisemitism through the allegation that Jewish people are attempting to destroy the white race by forcing migration upon them.